This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 13 tablespoons (90 g) finely chopped raw pecans, or almonds or blanched hazelnuts
+- 13 tablespoons (90 g) finely chopped raw pecans, or raw walntuts or almonds (See Recipe Notes)

 Instructions

-• Add the butter and vanilla, and mix until well-combined.
+- Chop the butter into chunks (each about 1 tablespoon) and scatter on top of the dry ingredients.
+Add the vanilla, too, and mix until well-combined.
 I find that pressing down on the butter with the back of a spoon helps to distribute it throughout the dough.

-• The cookie dough will look somewhat sandy, and will clump in places.
-Add water by the scant teaspoonful, mixing after each addition, until the dough holds together when scoop or squeezed.
+- The cookie dough will look somewhat sandy, and will clump in places.
+Add water by the scant teaspoonful, mixing after each addition, until the dough holds together easily when squeezed in your hand.
+Stop short of adding water before the dough feels wet or sticky.

-• Place each of the pieces of dough as it’s coated in confectioners’ sugar onto the prepared baking sheet, leaving about 1 1/2-inches between pieces.
+- Place each of the coated pieces of dough on the prepared baking sheet about 1 1/2-inches apart.

-• Remove the baking sheet from the oven and allow to cool completely beforeserving.
+- Remove the baking sheet from the oven and allow to cool completely.

 Video